benoitlahoz/assemblerjs/packages/electron/README.md

 });
 ```

-This exposes `window.ipc` in the renderer process.
+This exposes `window.ipc` to renderer code.

-For diagnostics during integration, enable debug mode:
+To troubleshoot integration:

 ```typescript
 setupIpcBridge({